 I’ve also started a new fiction series—a retelling of Sleeping Beauty—the first book tentatively titled “The Awakening of Beauty.”
 (I realize a lot of Sleeping Beauty retellings are romantic/erotic in nature; this is most definitely NOT.
 It will continue the psychological thriller/mystery themes of my other books.)
 My goal is to launch the new series in 2020.

-In addition, I’m preparing to launch a new Love-Based Business book by new author Therese Skelly this fall, 2019.
+In addition, I’m preparing to launch a new Love-Based Business book by new author Therese Skelly end of March 2020.

 Q: How are you able to find the time to do all the writing you do?

 A: The short answer is I don’t have kids (which helps).

 The long answer is that this is who I am.
 I’m a writer.
 I taught myself to read when I was three years old because I wanted to write stories so badly.

 Now, that doesn’t mean the writing journey has always been easy for me (in fact, I struggled with my fiction side for years—you can read more about that in my Writing Journey blog series).
 And I did have to learn how to balance all the different types of writing that I am called in my soul to do.

 What helped me a ton is adopting the 15-minute rule, which is something my friend Samantha Bennett writes about in her “Get It Done: From Procrastination to Creative Genius in 15 Minutes a Day” book.
 When I decided to recommit myself to writing books, I committed to working on my book for at least 15 minutes every day.

 I know that doesn’t seem like a lot—or like you could EVER finish a book dedicating only 15 minutes a day to it.

 But, it’s remarkable how much you ARE able to accomplish.

 Even if you’re skeptical, I’d invite you to give it a try.
 (What’s the worst that could happen?
 You don’t get as much done as you’d like?
 Well, how much are you getting done now?)